mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/index.md

 menuWeight: 5
 ---

-<p class="message--warning"><strong>DISCLAIMER: </strong>This installation method is officially supported by Mesosphere and is used for fast demos and proofs of concept.
-The use cases for production in use are being evaluated.
-Upgrades are supported using this installation method.</p>
+This installation method is officially supported by Mesosphere.
+Upgrades are supported using this installation method.

 Any of the following methods can be used to install DC/OS:
-- [Provision DC/OS on Amazon Web Services](/1.12/installing/evaluation/mesosphere-supported-methods/aws/): Install your DC/OS cluster on Amazon Web Services (AWS) by using the DC/OS Terraform templates on AWS.
+- [Amazon Web Services (AWS)](/1.12/installing/evaluation/mesosphere-supported-methods/aws/): Install DC/OS on AWS by using the Mesosphere Universal Installer.
-- [Provision DC/OS on Azure](/1.12/installing/evaluation/mesosphere-supported-methods/azure/): Install your DC/OS cluster on Azure by using the DC/OS Terraform templates on Azure.
+- [Azure](/1.12/installing/evaluation/mesosphere-supported-methods/azure/): Install DC/OS on Microsoft Azure by using the Mesosphere Universal Installer.
-- [Provision DC/OS on Google Cloud Platform (GCP)](/1.12/installing/evaluation/mesosphere-supported-methods/gcp/): Install your DC/OS cluster on GCP by using the DC/OS Terraform templates on GCP.
+- [Google Cloud Platform (GCP)](/1.12/installing/evaluation/mesosphere-supported-methods/gcp/): Install DC/OS on Google Cloud Platform (GCP) by using the Mesosphere Universal Installer.

 You can use the [Production Installation](/1.12/installing/production/) methods to install a fully functional cluster.